shawnwoo/https-github.com-shawnwoo-frontend-nanodegree-mobile-portfolio-resolution/README.md

 5. Rerun PageSpeed tool, the score is over 90 now.

 #####Part2: Optimize Frames per Second in pizza.html
+1. Take out nested functions from resizePizzas function
+2. Make document selectors as variable instead of calling them all the time.
+3.

 ## Website Performance Optimization portfolio project